wenyi-tay/moc/README.md

 ## Test Dataset

 We use the Yelp summarisation dataset in the Meansum paper.
 It consists of 200 businesses, 8 reviews and 200 human written summaries.
 The dataset can be obtained from https://github.com/sosuperic/MeanSum.
 The dataset is split into a development set and test set of 100 businesses each.
 We report the results on the test set only.

-We use the development set only if the metrics require tuning.
+We also use the Amazon summarisation dataset from the Copycat paper.
+It consists of 60 products, 8 reviews and 3 human written summaries per product.
+The dataset can be obtained from https://github.com/abrazinskas/Copycat-abstractive-opinion-summarizer/.
+The dataset is split into 28 development and 32 test.
+We report the results on the test set only.

 ## Systems